 Councillor Wood questioned the timeline for the implementation of the mandatory E-Learning packages for staff.
-Members were informed that the packages would be ready for distribution to staff following the meeting should Members approve the updated policy.
+Members were informed that the packages would be ready for distribution to staff as soon as the policy received approval from Members.

 RESOLVED that